intel/neural-compressor/docs/tutorial.md

 Tutorial
 ========

-This tutorial provides instructions (with examples) on how to integrate models with Intel® Low Precision Optimization Tool (LPOT).
+This tutorial provides instructions (with examples) on how to integrate models with Intel® Neural Compressor.

-The following diagram shows steps for enabling model with LPOT:
+The following diagram shows steps for enabling model with Neural Compressor:

 ![Tutorial](imgs/tutorial.png "Tutorial")